-The Pittsburgh Vintage Grand Prix is known by the posters created each year…so we thought that would be the best way to tell the story with the artwork.
+The Pittsburgh Vintage Grand Prix is well known for the posters we create each year…so we thought that would be the best way to tell our story …

 Each poster captures the beauty and excitement of our event.
 We have been fortunate enough to have the artwork donated each year by local and national artists.
 Each of these posters are available to purchase here.

 The first event was the brainchild of Art McGovern and Mary Beth Gmitter who, in 1982, carpooled together.
 Art dreamed of holding a race through the streets of Schenley Park.

 The first meetings were held in Alan Patterson’s garage in Shadyside.
 A group quickly formed, comprised of racers, Sports Car Club of America members and other interested parties.
 Myron Cope of WTAE, Dan Torisky of The Autism Society of Pittsburgh and Rege Champ of Allegheny Valley School were also involved in establishing the event.

 In 1982 the Pittsburgh Vintage Grand Prix Association was founded and designated a nonprofit organization incorporated for the express purpose of sponsoring the race.
 They, along with many other volunteers to follow, set out to run the first vintage race in Schenley Park, made available for the event by Pittsburgh Mayor Richard Caliguiri. and CitiParks’ Louise Brown and Carl Mancuso.